susam/quickqwerty/README.md

 This software is provided WITHOUT ANY WARRANTY; without even the implied warranties of MERCHANTABILITY and FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE.txt file for the complete disclaimer.
+See the LICENSE.html file for the complete disclaimer.

-If you do not have a copy of the LICENSE.txt file, please visit http://quickqwerty.com/LICENSE.html to obtain a copy of the license.
+If you do not have a copy of the LICENSE.html file, please visit http://quickqwerty.com/LICENSE.html to obtain a copy of the license.